Uzwername/base-react-webpack-config/README.md

 + Git Setup

-  - Set-up includes ".gitignore" file, if you clone the repo from github, there's no need to do anything additional.
-Othervise, one should run `git init` in order to create an empty .git.
+  - Set-up includes ".gitignore" file, if you clone the repo from GitHub, there's no need to do anything additional.
+Otherwise, one should run `git init` in order to create an empty .git.
 Without .git ESLint might not work, because, for an unknown reason, it wants .git or similar to be here.

 + package.json
   - You obviously need to run `npm install`.
 It's advisable to run `ncu` or similar before that in order to ensure that your new project will be build on the basis of the latest packages.